EE2dev/you-draw-it/README.md

 1. to adjust the two properties of each `question`
     - `heading` refering to a *string* with one particular quiz question.
 This *string* can contain *text* or *html* (in case want to format your question in a certain way).
     - `data` refering to the value or values of the correct answer.
-       - In case a single value is the answer (which is re presented by a bar chart), `data` has to be initialized with the correct *number*.
+       - In case a single value is the answer (which is represented by a bar chart), `data` has to be initialized with the correct *number*.
        - In case a sequence of values is the answer (which is represented by a line chart), `data` has to be initialized by an *array* of *objects*.
 Each *object* is a point in the sequence and has to be initialized by a key (which will be the x coordinate) and its value (which will be the y coordinate)
-2. to add more `question`'s you can simply copy the block commented with ... `copy FROM here` until ... `copy TO here`, adjust the properties and you are ready to go!.
+2. to add more `question`'s you can simply copy the block commented with ... `copy FROM here` until ... `copy TO here`, adjust the properties and you are ready to go!

 ### 1.1 Tips & tricks
 - **number of digits**